 - A Bioactive Enclosure

-Building a bioactive enclosure will be easier for you to maintain it.
+Building a bioactive enclosure will make it easier for you to maintain it.
 In a bioactive enclosure, natural bacterial processes and insects will eat up leftover food and drop it.
 This will keep the enclosure clean.

 - Multiple Basking, Shedding, and Hiding Spots

-Crested geckos like to have privacy, which is why providing them with ample hiding spots will be beneficial for their stress levels.
-Your geckos will not fight for hiding spots as well.
+These reptiles like to have privacy, which is why providing them with ample hiding spots will be beneficial for their stress levels.
+Your pets will not fight for hiding spots as well.
 Hiding spots also help during shedding time.

 You must also provide various basking and shedding areas.
-If you provide them with only one basking spot, other geckos might not get the warmth they need.
+If you provide them with only one basking spot, others might not get the warmth they need.

 - Provide Them with Adequate Food

-Crested geckos can compete for food.
-Ensure that you provide all your geckos with enough food so that no one is left hungry.
+These reptiles can compete for food.
+Ensure that you provide all of them with enough food so that no one is left hungry.

 Adding a little more food than usual will always be helpful.